 Code Provision C.2.1 provides that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
-Before the appointment of Mr Li Lixin (who is also the executive Director) as chairman on 12 October 2022, the Group has not had the position of chairman or chief executive during the Year.
+During the Year, the Group has not had the position of chief executive.
+Although the Group has not designated any person as chief executive, the Board have met regularly to consider major matters regarding the operations of the Group.
 After evaluating the current board composition, the Board is of the opinion that the present composition and arrangement of the Board is appropriate and in the best interests of the Company in view of carrying out the policies and operation of the Company.